 And whatever you do, don’t forget your phone charger!

-“Should you still do background work on a big set if you’ve already worked on student films or smaller nonunion gigs?
-While the lexicon is the same, there is simply no comparison to the hustle, bustle, and sheer magnitude of a well-oiled, big-budget production.
-My feeling is you should give yourself every opportunity to gain experience and firsthand knowledge so you’re super confident when you get your first big-budget role!”
+What if you’ve already worked on student films or smaller nonunion gigs?
+“While the lexicon is the same, there is simply no comparison to the hustle, bustle, and sheer magnitude of a well-oiled, big-budget production,” Russ adds.
+“My feeling is you should give yourself every opportunity to gain experience and firsthand knowledge so you’re super confident when you get your first big-budget role!”